 The City of Waterbury.
-In March and June 2001, the State adopted legislation to assist the City of Waterbury in financing its budget deficits.
+In March and June 2001 the State adopted legislation to assist the City of Waterbury in financing its budget deficits.
 The legislation imposed certain financial controls on the City and created a Waterbury Financial Planning and Assistance Board.
-The legislation authorizes the City, subject to approval of the Board and the State Treasurer, to issue bonds for the purpose of funding the City's budget deficits.
+The legislation authorized the City, subject to approval of the Board and the State Treasurer, to issue bonds for the purpose of funding the City's past budget deficits.
 Payment of the bonds is serviced through the City's taxing authority.
 The legislation requires the City to direct certain of its tax revenues to a trustee through a tax intercept mechanism for the purpose of servicing the debt on its bonds.
 The legislation also provides for the establishment of a special capital reserve fund to further secure up to \$100 million bonds issued by the City to fund its budget deficits.
 The State is contingently obligated to restore the special capital reserve fund to its required minimum.
-The City issued \$97.5 million Special Capital Reserve Fund Bonds in April 2002.
-The Minimum Capital Reserve Requirement is \$10.1 million.
+As of December 16, 2005 the City has \$87.5 million Special Capital Reserve Fund Bonds outstanding.
+The Minimum Capital Reserve Requirement is \$9.4 million.